Prince-Ramani/crush.nvim/README.md

 - **💥 Crush** – A dark theme with bold contrast and modern accents.
 - **🌼 Blossom** – A softer, cooler variant with gentle purple and blue hues.
+- **🐒 Monkeys** – A warm yellowish theme with energetic, sunny vibes and soft contrasts.
 - **🎐 Furin** – Inspired by Japanese wind chimes; subtle, airy, and tranquil.

 ---